 When a Friend or Loved One is Hurting Themselves

 If you have a friend or loved one who is self-injuring, you may be shocked and scared.
 Take all talk of self-injury seriously.
 Although you might feel that you’d be betraying a confidence, self-injury is too big a problem to ignore or to deal with alone.

 Get the Support You Need

-The experienced therapists at the Body Image Therapy Center can help you recognize the underlying anger, self-esteem or other issues that lead to destructive behaviors.
+The experienced therapists at Eating and Body Image Therapy Center can help you recognize the underlying anger, self-esteem or other issues that lead to destructive behaviors.
 We help you learn coping skills to deal with your anger and frustration in less self-destructive ways.
 With time, new skills at regulating your mood and behaviors take hold and self-harm fades to history.